CondorNegro/TP7_Redes_App/srcSA2martin/strapi-app/README.md

-# strapi-app
+# myapp

-A quick description of strapi-app.
+A quick description of myapp.